-The tool is hand operated and can be very exhausting to use all day!
+The tyrolean gun is a hand operated tool and can be very exhausting to use all day!

 There are air and electric powered versions available, however nothing beats the old method of doing it and NPA strives to use a mixture of traditional building skills, and modern technology, to create a fantastic and long life transformation of any home, usually within the space of a week!